a4000/OceanOmics-amplicon-nextflow/README.md

 ```

 The first time you run the pipeline on your system will be slow because the docker image will need to be build.
-The docker image will only need to be built once.
+The docker image will only need to be built once on your system.

 ## nextflow.config